-Local catholic school gives helping hand to family affected by COVID-19
+Local Catholic school gives helping hand to family affected by COVID-19

 NISKAYUNA, N.Y.
-(NEWS10) — One parent of St. Kateri Tekakwitha Parish School was struggling to keep food on table, after she lost her job and contracted the coronavirus.
-The school stepped in to help.
+(NEWS10) — One parent of St. Kateri Tekakwitha Parish School was struggling to keep food on the table after she lost her job and contracted the coronavirus.
+But then the school stepped in to help.

-“I started having a sore throat and then two days later I was pretty much bedridden.
+“I started having a sore throat, and then two days later I was pretty much bedridden.
 I couldn’t get out of bed, and I tested positive for coronavirus.
-So I then called the school,” said grateful parent.
+So I then called the school,” said the grateful parent.

 St. Kateri works with local organizations such as Catholic Charities, Nisky (Nutrition on the Weekends) and the North Colonie School District Food Service to provide families in need with meals.